 Dominique Crenn, who revolutionized gastronomy in California and earned three Michelin stars in the process, will now head the kitchen at Golden Poppy.
 Her return to France after a long time abroad will be hosted in Hotel La Fantaisie in the 9th arrondissement.
 Californian pescatarian cuisine with a French touch is on offer, with tantalizing dishes such as whole fish, baos, ceviches, sardine empanadas, and fusion tacos.
 The setting is designed by Martin Brudnizki.
 And don’t forget to visit the stunning rooftop bar and hotel’s gardens.

 Astrance – 32 Rue de Longchamp, Paris 75016

 Le Dragon – 29 Rue du Dragon, Paris 75006

 Gordon Ramsay, au Trianon – 1 Bd de la Reine, 78000 Versailles

 ONOR – 258 Rue du Faubourg Saint-Honoré, Paris 75008

 - We’ve also rounded up our favorite places to eat traditional French food in Paris.

 - Maybe Italian food is more your speed?
 Check out our picks for the best Italian restaurants in Paris.

 - More suggestions on the best restaurants in Paris from Condé Nast Traveller

-Written by HiP Paris.
+Written by HIP Paris.
 Looking to travel?
 Check out Plum Guide and our Marketplace for fabulous vacation rentals in Paris, France or Italy.
-Looking to rent long-term or buy in France or Italy?
+Looking to rent long or short term, or buy in France?
 Ask us!
 We can connect you to our trusted providers for amazing service and rates or click here.
 Looking to bring France home to you or to learn online or in person?
 Check out our marketplace shop and experiences.